 Pedestrian accident cases are time-sensitive because every state has a statute of limitations on filing personal injury claims.
 In Georgia, the statute of limitations is two years from the date of the injurious accident.
 If you wait until after this timeframe ends, you will likely be unable to file a claim.

-Though, the statute of limitations is not the only reason you need to file your pedestrian accident claim quickly.
-As a Duluth pedestrian accident lawyer would tell you, there is a significant chance of valuable evidence becoming unavailable if you wait too long to recover it.
-To increase your chances of successfully recovering the maximum possible compensation, have a Duluth pedestrian accident lawyer review your case immediately so they can find out what evidence to collect.
+To increase your chances of successfully recovering the maximum possible compensation, have a pedestrian accident lawyer in Duluth, GA, review your case immediately so they can find out what evidence to collect.

 Click to contact our Duluth Personal Injury Lawyers today

-Sometimes Pedestrian Accidents Are Caused by Drunk or Drugged Drivers
+Pedestrian Accidents Are Often Caused by Drunk or Drugged Drivers

 Maybe the driver who hit you was intoxicated when the accident injured you.
 If this is the case, your chances of winning fair compensation increase dramatically.
-Though, there is no guarantee that you will be able to recover the maximum amount without a Duluth pedestrian accident attorney.
+However, there is no guarantee that you will be able to recover the maximum amount without a pedestrian accident attorney.

 While drunk driving is illegal, illegality typically only results in criminal penalties like jail time and fines.
-To recover compensation in civil court, you must present a valid case to the driver and potentially their insurance provider.
-Unfortunately, though, many insurance companies refuse to pay claims related to drunk drivers because their actions are not covered in their policies.
+To recover compensation in civil court, you must present a valid case against the driver and potentially their insurance provider.
+Unfortunately, many insurance companies refuse to pay claims related to drunk drivers because their policies do not cover their actions.

 Complete a Free Case Evaluation form now

 In Georgia, pedestrians have the right-of-way.
-Therefore, pedestrians who are using crosswalks have the right to cross the street before vehicles can pass through.
-If the driver of a vehicle did not yield to a pedestrian in a crosswalk, their actions are technically negligent and illegal.
+Therefore, pedestrians using crosswalks have the right to cross the street before vehicles can pass through.
+If the driver of a car does not yield to a pedestrian in a crosswalk, their actions are technically negligent and illegal.

-Still, this is not a catch-all law, and there are some limitations.
-For example, if a pedestrian decides to rush in front of a moving car without offering the driver enough time to react, that pedestrian has made an unreasonable choice that could be called negligent in court proceedings.
-If there is evidence that this is what happened, the pedestrian could be liable for their own damages.
+Still, this is not a catch-all law, and some limitations exist.
+For example, a pedestrian may choose to rush in front of a moving car without offering the driver enough time to react.
+That pedestrian has made an unreasonable choice that could be called negligent in court proceedings.
+If there is evidence that this is what happened, the pedestrian could be found at least partially liable for their damages.

 Here are some losses that can be claimed as damages in a pedestrian accident claim: